resisttheurge/ssi-business/ui/README.md

 gulp electron
 ```

-If electron is already running, run `gulp build` to compile and build the project.
+If electron is already running, run `gulp build` in a different terminal window to compile and build the project.
 Then, press `ctrl-R` in electron to refresh the application.
 ```bash
 gulp build
 ```